nbreum15/monorepotools/ideaplugin/README.md

 The tool can be configured to write a commit message prefix: `#1234 [module1]`.
 If no issue ID is present in the branch, none is inserted.

+### Usage
+The commit prefix is inserted when pressing the 'm' icon in the commit tool window.

+Alternatively, automatic commit prefix can be toggled in Monorepo Tools > Auto Commit Message.

 ### Getting started

 1. Open File > Settings > Monorepo Tools